 - Russel’s binary Star Hypothesis

 Nebula – It is a primordial (primitive) amorphous (without shape) mass of cloud of gas and dust.

-Gaseous hypothesis of Kant was based on the sound principles of Newton’s law of gravitation and rotatory motion.
+The gaseous hypothesis of Kant was based on the sound principles of Newton’s law of gravitation and rotatory motion.

 - Supernaturally created primordial hard matter was scattered in the universe.

-- Nebula (Slowly rotating cloud of gas) and matter was comprised of very cold, solid, and motionless particles.
+- Nebula (Slowly rotating cloud of gas) and the matter was comprised of very cold, solid, and motionless particles.